-The Alaska Victimization Survey is conducted annually by the Council and the University of Alaska Anchorage Justice Center.
+The Alaska Victimization Survey is conducted every five years by the Council and the University of Alaska Anchorage Justice Center.
 The survey provides estimates of intimate partner violence and sexual violence experienced by adult women in Alaska.

 The first survey was conducted in 2010, when 971 randomly selected Alaska women were surveyed over the phone.
 Questions were asked about specific behaviors, resulting in Alaska’s first comprehensive look at intimate partner violence and sexual assault against women.